 - 1908: William Crepo Billy founded the automobile manufacturer General Motors.

-- 1916: Classical singer and actress MS awarded Bharat Ratna, the country’s largest civilian honor.
+- 1916: Classical singer and actress MS was awarded Bharat Ratna, the country’s largest civilian honour.
 Subbalakshmi was born.

 - 1920: A bomb kills 38 people on Wall Street and injures more than 400.
 The mystery was never solved, but it was widely believed to be the work of radical anarchists.